facebook/react/README.md

 ## Installation

-The fastest way to get started is to serve JavaScript from the CDN:
+The fastest way to get started is to serve JavaScript from the CDN (also available on [CDNJS](http://cdnjs.com/#react)):

 ```html
 <!-- The core React library -->